mverwe/JetToyHI/README_ForBScStudents.md

 ```

 ### Virtual Machine
 If you prefer to use a virtual machine running ubuntu, use google to find one that you like.
-Afterwards you will have to install the same librarie as listed above for docker.
+Afterwards you will have to install the same libraries as listed above for docker.
 Note that you will have to put `sudo` in front of all the `apt` commands.

 ### MacOS
 On a mac there is no need for a virtual machine or docker.
 But you will need a C++ compiler that you can get by installing xcode to be found in the AppStore.